magic2345/DnD-Lightseeker/Obsidian/Lightseeker/00 Game Details/Game Pitch.md

 #### 16. Hexcrawl (heavily based on the Alexandrian rules)
 - The hexcrawl rules we'll be using is heavily based on the Alexandrian.
+#### 17. Death
+- New characters are the same level as the one that died.
+- Any extra Talent Points gained outside from leveling up are retained.
+#### 18. Leaving the Party
+- When you decide to retire your character for whatever reason, you may roll up a new character using the same rules as number 17.
+The retired character will become an NPC in the world.
+- If your retired character would go against the party, they will be treated as a villain.
+#### 19. Character Generation
+- Every ability score starts at 8.
+- Roll 7d6 until the result is at least 24.
+- Freely add the rolled numbers into any ability score until you run out of dice.
+- No ability score can go over 18.
+In addition, to get an 18, the rolled numbers must exactly reach 18.